Folkestone Groomers Directory

 Professional de-shedding treatments in Kent typically cost £40-80 depending on your dog's size, coat condition, and the specific services included.
 While this represents a significant investment, most owners find the dramatic reduction in home shedding justifies the expense.

 The investment pays dividends in reduced cleaning time and improved home comfort.
-Many owners report that professional treatments reduce home shedding by 80-90% for 6-8 weeks following treatment.
+Many owners report that professional treatments dramatically reduce home shedding for 6-8 weeks following treatment, making daily cleaning far more manageable.

 Home Grooming Routines and Schedules